eos-amsterdam-rnd/design_proposals/NFC_cards_for_blockchain_use.md

 result of challenge-response communication, a random session key is generated and used to read or write the data on the card.

-The secure area on the card may contain a number of data or value files.
+Secure area on the card may contain a number of data or value files.
 A data file can be read or written.
 A value can be incremented or decremented in a transactional manner.

 Such cards are available on the market at approximately $1 a piece.